 Direct visitors are users who typed your domain (web address) directly into their browser’s search bar.
 This can help you track things like how successful your latest print campaign has been.
 For example, if you handed out flyers at a local event, you’ll be able to tell how many people saw your URL on the leaflet and typed it right into their browser.

 In short: Referrers are a valuable piece of information.
 By knowing how and where users have found your site, you will find out where there’s potential for optimization.

-Good to know: It’s important that the sources of traffic you tap into are consistent with your target group and your project.
-Ask yourself where you find your target group and how you want to address them.
-For example, if you sell organic baby toys, a place like Mumsnet could be a great source of traffic.
-If you’re not currently receiving many visitors via referrers, traffic sources offer a huge potential for your business.
+Good to know: It’s important that the sources of traffic you tap into match your target group and your project.
+For example, if you sell organic baby toys, a parenting website or blog could be a great source of traffic.
+Doing outreach to referrer sites is a good way to promote your business.